CZ-NIC/run-or-raise/README.md

 OR
 * clone this repo to `/home/$USER/.local/share/gnome-shell/extensions/run-or-raise@edvard.cz`
 * reload extensions (e.g. log out in wayland - [details here](https://gjs.guide/extensions/development/creating.html#testing-the-extension))
-* enable run-or-raise in `gnome-shell-extension-prefs` panel
+* enable run-or-raise in `gnome-extensions-app` panel
 * in the extension preferences, you may edit `shortcuts.conf` file to use your own shortcuts
 * you may load new shortcuts without restarting, just change the file `shortcuts.conf`, and disable and enable.